5 Tips for Wine and Cheese Pairings

 Places like Italy have hundreds if not thousands of regional cheeses to pick from for a regional wine and cheese pairing.

-So, leave those highly tannic wines like a Spanish Tempranillo or a Barolo for hard aged cheeses and, when in doubt, you can play it safe and pair the cheese platter with a white wine.
+So, leave those highly tannic wines like a Barolo for hard aged cheeses and, when in doubt, you can play it safe and pair the cheese platter with a white wine.
 After all, going with a white wine means there will be no tannins, and it is just one less thing that could cause a pairing to go sideways with unpleasant interactions.

 #4: Rely on Pairings with Deep Traditions